Stef-Gijsberts/interfere-synth/report.md

 illustrate the reasoning behind this using an analogy:

 Consider a drugs deal involving a *customer*, a *dealer* and a *supplier*.
 The customer and supplier never meet.
-Instead, they both only ever meet the dealer.
+Instead, they only ever meet the dealer.
 The dealer could sell to another customer, and the supplier would never notice.